Futureglobe/Gibu_IssueTracker/README.md

 </p>

-This GitHub repository acts as a public issue tracker for the application Gihuba: The easiest way to backup all your github repositories
+This GitHub repository acts as a public issue tracker for the application Gihuba: The easiest way to backup all your github repositories with just a few clicks